 Greed, and then the rest follow on looking to Torment.

-“Don’t tell me you’re cheap?”
+“Are you serious?”
 Lust asks, gently fondling Lord Bulan’s offering.

 Torment stands up from his chair.
 “I appreciate your assistance in such a delicate matter,” he says, his jaws shifting under his fluctuating frame of red-blue mana.

 Greed looses a dramatic sigh.
 “Do you really think this is appropriate?
 Taking my precious information for free, making a specific decision not to play along with your fellow compatriots?
 You know the only way we’ll be able to finish this bastard off is if we do it together.”

 Torment grins, almost matching Chaos in its glorious wideness.
 “Don’t treat me like one of your lapdog associates,” Torment says, raising a pitched hiss among the crowd attending.
 “Don’t lot me in with these worms.
 I’m a real overlord, and I take as I please.”